nmajor/emailgate/NOTES.md

 TODO:
-Send out the rest of those customer Messages
-Submit the new cover demos
+LATER - Send out the rest of those customer Messages Submit the new cover demos
-Fix Image Rotation
-Add New Page Insert
+Fix Image Rotation - Connect the redux action request to the controller Add New Page Insert

 Add logo to back covers